 | Target guest | Backpackers, students | Solo travelers, couples | Families, groups |

-| Host involvement | High (shared space) | Moderate | Low (remote possible) |
+| Host involvement | High (shared living) | Moderate | Low (remote feasible) |

 | Startup investment | Very low | Low | High |

-| Review sensitivity | High (expectations vary) | Moderate | Standard |
+| Review sensitivity | High (expectations can vary) | Moderate | Standard |

 Shared rooms generate the lowest per-night revenue of all listing types, but they can be profitable through high volume and minimal overhead.
-Hosts who accommodate multiple guests in bunk-style setups in high-demand urban or tourist areas can achieve strong cumulative income, especially when operating costs are already covered by the host's own housing.
+Hosts who accommodate multiple guests in bunk-style setups in high-demand urban or tourist areas can achieve cumulative income, especially when operating costs are already covered by the host's own housing.

 Provide each guest with personal storage such as a locker or dedicated shelf, privacy curtains around sleeping areas, individual reading lights, and clean linens.
 Set clear quiet hours, establish check-in schedules to reduce disruption, and ensure the space is always clean.
 Transparent descriptions and photos in your listing prevent mismatched expectations.